 Personal liability insurance covers the costs of a lawsuit if you're sued for injuring someone or destroying someone's property.
-While personal liability coverage can be purchased as a stand-alone policy, it is included in most residential insurance policies, including homeowners, renters and condo.
-Filing a claim under your personal liability coverage, whether it's a stand-alone policy or not, is similar to filing any other type of insurance claim.
+It is included in most residential insurance policies, including homeowners, renters and condo, and can be purchased as a standalone policy.
+Filing a claim under your personal liability coverage is similar to filing any other type of insurance claim.
 We recommend contacting your insurance company as soon as you're aware that you may be responsible for the destruction of property or for someone's bodily injury.

 The personal liability coverage in a standard homeowners insurance policy protects you against two things: bodily injury and property damage for which you or residents of your home are responsible.
-Some situations in which you might need personal liability coverage include the following.
+Situations in which you might need personal liability coverage include the following.

-Bodily Injury: Let's say your dog bites a mail carrier on your property, and the carrier has to get medical care and miss work.
-In this instance, the mail carrier could choose to sue you for related expenses, including medical bills, lost wages and emotional distress.
-Without personal liability insurance, you'd have to pay out of pocket for the expenses if you're found to be legally liable.
+Bodily Injury: Say your dog bites a mail carrier on your property, and the carrier has to get medical care and miss work.
+The mail carrier could choose to sue you for related expenses like medical bills, lost wages and emotional distress.
+Without personal liability insurance, you'd have to pay out of pocket for the expenses, if you're found to be legally liable.

-Keep in mind that your personal liability coverage would not apply if an accident occurs while you're in a car.
-In that scenario, you'll need a separate car insurance policy with bodily injury protection and property damage coverage.
+Personal liability coverage would not apply in a car accident.
+In that scenario, you'd need a car insurance policy with bodily injury protection and property damage coverage.

 The more financial assets you have, the more liability coverage you should purchase.
-Your liability coverage limit should be as high as you can afford to mitigate the risk of financial loss if someone were to sue you.
-For instance, if your net worth is $600,000 and you're being sued for $400,000 worth of damage, but you only have $100,000 worth of coverage, the plaintiff can come after your assets to make up for the remaining $300,000 worth of damage.
-And plaintiffs are more likely to go after you if you have a higher net worth, since you are more able to pay out a judgement.
+Your liability coverage limit should be as high as you can afford, to mitigate the risk of financial loss if someone were to sue you.

 |Personal Liability Coverage||$100,000|